nuxeo/nuxeo-ai/README.md

 ```
 Transforming an input Event into an output stream is done using a function specified by the `function` parameter.
 Functions are explained below.

+##### Nuxeo Insight Cloud enrichments

+To enable/disable Nuxeo Insight Cloud enrichers based on your custom model set `nuxeo.ai.insight.enrichment.enabled` to the desired value.
+Default value is `true`

 ##### Custom enrichment services
  New enrichment services can be added by implementing `EnrichmentProvider`.  `AbstractEnrichmentProvider` is a good starting point.
  If you wish to call a custom rest api then extending `RestEnrichmentProvider` would allow access to the various `RestClient`